Ukraine: Russian attacks kill 10; US condemns deportations

 “Russian authorities must release those detained and allow Ukrainian citizens forcibly removed or coerced into leaving their country the ability to promptly and safely return home,” Blinken said in a statement.

-Blinken said an estimated 900,000 to 1.6 million Ukrainian citizens — including 260,000 children — have been interrogated, detained and deported to Russia, in areas including the country’s far east.
+Blinken said an estimated 900,000 to 1.6 million Ukrainian citizens — including 260,000 children — have been interrogated, detained and deported to Russia, with some sent to the country’s far east.

-Bliken cited mounting evidence that Russian authorities are detaining, torturing or “disappearing” thousands of Ukrainian civilians who Russia considers threatening because of their potential ties to the Ukrainian army, media, government or civil society groups.
+Bliken cited mounting evidence that Russian authorities are detaining, torturing or “disappearing” thousands of Ukrainian civilians who Russia considers a threat because of their potential ties to the Ukrainian army, media, government or civil society groups.
 Some Ukrainians, according to reports, have been summarily executed.

 “President Putin and his government will not be able to engage in these systematic abuses with impunity.
 Accountability is imperative,” said Blinken.
 “The United States and our partners will not be silent.
 Ukraine and its citizens deserve justice.”

-The precision of the depot strike suggested Ukrainian forces had employed U.S.-supplied multiple-launch High Mobility Artillery Rocket Systems, or HIMARS.

-Russia’s Tass news agency said the reported blast occurred when a mineral fertilizer storage facility exploded.
-Some ingredients in fertilizer can be used for ammunition.

 Meanwhile, Ukrainian and Russian officials met face-to-face Wednesday for the first time in months.
-Military delegations from the two countries and Turkey were holding talks in Istanbul on a potential deal to get grain out of Ukraine’s blockaded and mined ports through the Black Sea.
+Military delegations from the two countries, along with Turkish and U.N. officials, discussed a potential deal to get grain out of Ukraine’s blockaded and mined ports through the Black Sea.

+U.N.
+Secretary-General Antonio Guterres said the two sides took “a critical step forward” toward an agreement.

 The Ukrainian foreign minister says grain exports from his country’s ports won’t resume without security guarantees for ship owners, cargo owners and Ukraine as an independent nation.